 Remark: In stating Theorem 2.9 we allowed ourselves a minor inaccuracy.
 Strictly speaking, the arguments in [8] and [24] require that the graph grows polynomially.
 To get rapid mixing for graphs that grow with any subexponential rate we need to establish a slightly stronger property than strong spatial mixing involving the existence of a coupling with certain properties (see [10] for an example).
-However, an extension of our results above shows that this stronger property holds throughout the regime $\lambda < \lambda_c(b)$.
-We do not delve on these details because our main focus in this paper is establishing an efficient approximation scheme for counting independent sets for general graphs and $\lambda < \lambda_c(b)$, which we did in Corollary 2.8, rather than an exact analysis of the performance of the Glauber dynamics.
-Nevertheless, since the performance of the Glauber dynamics is interesting in its own right we do mention the implications of our results on it.
+However, an extension of our results above shows that this stronger property holds throughout the regime $\lambda < \lambda_c(b)$ .
+We do not delve on these details because our main focus in this paper is establishing an efficient approximation scheme for counting independent sets for general graphs and $\lambda < \lambda_c(b)$ , which we did in Corollary 2.8, rather than an exact analysis of the performance of the Glauber dynamics.
+Nevertheless, since the performance of the Glauber dynamics of our results on it.

-As mentioned in the introduction, the previously best bound [7, 23] on λ for which approximate counting is known to be contractible is $\lambda \leq \frac{2}{b-1}$, where rapid mixing of the Glauber dynamics is established for arbitrary graphs of maximum degree b+1 and any λ in this regime.
+As mentioned in the introduction, the previously best bound [7, 23] on $\lambda$ for which approximate counting is known to be contractible is $\lambda \leq \frac{2}{b-1}$ , where rapid mixing of the Glauber dynamics is established for arbitrary graphs of maximum degree b + 1 and any $\lambda$ in this regime.
 Thus, Corollary 2.8 extends the regime for which efficient approximate counting is known to exist for arbitrary graphs.
 In addition, Corollary 2.10 extends the previous regime for which the Glauber dynamics is known to mix in polynomial time, but only for graphs with subexponential growth.